arenanet/png2svg/README.md

 This is a simple tool invoked from the command line which converts a png into an svg that uses jpeg compression.
 This can significantly reduce image sizes for use on the web.

 ## Installation
 Download and unzip the built version, then invoke from the command line or run as a node-webkit app.
-Warning: Only the Windows version has been tested

 #### Downloads
    * Windows: [32bit](https://github.com/arenanet/png2svg/releases/download/0.1.0/png2svg-win32.zip) - [64bit](https://github.com/arenanet/png2svg/releases/download/0.1.0/png2svg-win64.zip)